blur288/CS6/README.md

 ##CS6

 This is a readme for the cs6 class!
-This was added via a pull request!
+This really was added via a pull request!